gregecmaregec/gregecmaregec.github.io/_projects/risk_n_compliance.md

     </div>
 </div>

 Prompt injections are a known security vulnerability of Large Language Models (LLMs).
-An input (also known as prompt) that manipulates LLMs built-in security measures for intended behaviour by inserting specific instructions or commands into the input to gain information the models are trained to withhold.
+A prompt injection is an input (also known as prompt) that manipulates LLMs built-in security measures for intended behaviour by inserting specific instructions or commands into the input to gain information the models are otherwise trained to withhold.

 The above is an example of ChatGPT, which has been instructed specifically not to provide the user with certain information that could result in bodily harm.
 However, the user inserts a trick to bypass this measure - this is referred to as a “jailbreak” in the AI community.

 <div class="caption">